 Anaerobic composting is a quite fascinating process, with potential to solve a number of environmental problems.
 The art of hot (aerobic) composting is made accessible and simple by demonstrations like that given by Marcé, a permaculturist, at the TUFCO gathering. but the 'cold' or anaerobic form I'm finding a little tougher to understand, and had to do a quite a bit of research.

 Anaerobic means without air.
 So a closed container, or restricted air entry is what would group a process in this class.
-The decomposition processes can be fermentation, or other processes, and I will summarize my internet research on the chemistry of anaerobic digestion once I’m done with explaining how to do it at home.
+The decomposition processes can be fermentation, or other processes.

 Anaerobic composting can be done on any scale.
 On a commercial scale it is often called anaerobic digestion.
 While essentially the same process as that you would do on a small scale, anaerobic digestion is much more controlled and fine tuned by the methods and technology applied, to produce products like biogas, and this is where an understanding of bio-chemistry comes in, and large scale anaerobic composting can be more complicated than large scale commercial aerobic composting.